Mercedes-Benz SLR McLaren: History

 Wanting to bring the concept to production following its positive reception, Mercedes joined forces with their Formula One partner, McLaren, thus creating the Mercedes-Benz SLR McLaren.
 Mercedes did the styling on the car while McLaren was fully responsible for everything else, from the design and the engineering to the manufacture and the testing of each car at the production line.
+During development, a pair of TVR Cerberas were modified for use as test mules for the SLR's engine.
 The production version of the car was unveiled to the general public on 17 November 2003 having some major design adjustments in respect of the initial design.
 In order to give the car the performance that Mercedes wanted, McLaren had to radically alter the concept for better weight distribution, including moving the engine almost a meter back and lowering the fuel tank.
 Smaller adjustments included more complex vents on both sides of the car, a redesigned front with the three pointed star plunged in the nose and red tinted rear lights.

 The Mercedes-Benz SLR McLaren saw a production run of over six years.
 On 4 April 2008, Mercedes announced it would discontinue the SLR.
 The last of the coupés rolled off the production line at the end of 2010 and the roadster version was dropped in early 2009.

 Due to the automatic gear box, front mid-engine arrangement, and its driving characteristics, some automotive journalists classify the SLR McLaren as a grand tourer.

-When the car was still in prototype status, Mercedes used two bodies from the TVR Cerbera.